 The cost for the residential program is based on a sliding fee scale.
 The scale is in proportion with income and the number of dependents.
 No client will be denied services from this facility due to his/ her inability to pay.
 We also bill patients through Medicare, Medicaid or private pay.
 The cost for outpatient is an initial enrollment fee of $50 and drug screening fees of $10 per week.
 Aftercare is also offered to graduates.

 Referrals & Admission

-Referral for admission into the residential program is usually obtained via another substance abuse clinic, hospital or other health care provider.
+Referral for admission into the transitional living residential program is usually obtained via another substance abuse clinic, hospital or other health care provider.
 Admissions are normally taken Monday thru Friday between the hours of 8 AM and 3 PM, Monday through Friday and are taken from a waiting list maintained by the admission clerk.
 In some cases, admissions can be completed outside of the regular hours.

 Our admissions clerk should be contacted by the referring agency.
 After a screening has been completed and the client is determined to be appropriate and eligible, a date for admission is scheduled.
 All candidates must be 18 years old or older and have a primary diagnosis of alcohol and/or other drug addiction as set forth in the DSM-5.
 For the referral of persons incarcerated in LPCC contact the site supervisor at 337-236-5475

 Priority admission into our programs will be given to pregnant women, women with dependent children, I.V. drug users, HIV/AIDS clients, and the homeless.
 We also receive referrals from our Correctional Center Intensive Outpatient Treatment program which provides services to persons incarcerated in the Lafayette Parish Correctional Center, LPSO Transitional Housing Program, on probation, supervised release, or parole under the US Probation Office.